textninja/textninja.github.io/posts/2021-01-04-build-simple-jekyll-blog.md

 5. Neither of the above layouts were styled, but I did load some scss, which Jekyll processes for me automatically.

-Besides that, just some faffing about.
+Besides that, I was just faffing about, really.
 I probably ought to have made the challenge success criteria more concrete, and probably scoped down.
 What is the measure for success here?
 Just running Jekyll?
 Do I want something that looks good?